 Some airlines charge extra fees for using different types of cards (debit/credit).
 They can also add taxes and other fees so always check the final prices when comparing ticket prices.
 Also look for pre-checked travel insurance box, that some airlines automatically add.
 You don’t have to buy that and choose your own instead.

 There usually won’t be any in-flight entertainment as movies or magazines so don’t forget to bring your own.

 As the planes are the same as for other airlines (the majority uses Airbus or Boeing) and definitely safe, they are more basic inside.
 The seats won’t recline and you will have less legroom which is fine for flying shorter distances.
 You can also pay extra fees for seats that have more legroom or for a ‘business class’ seats that are in the front of the plane.

 If you travel with a baby you should consider checking before all the extra fees you might pay for taking a stroller with you.
 Airlines might even charge you for having your baby sitting on your lap the whole flight.

-#8 Check before the distance from the airport to your final destination
+#8 Check the distance from the airport to your final destination

 Most budget airlines will fly to airports that are not the city’s main airports.
-Usually if there is more than one airport in your destination or close by, the low cost airlines will fly there.
+Usually, if there is more than one airport in your destination or close by, the low-cost airlines will fly there.
 In some big cities like London or Stockholm, the airports are more than 80 km outside the city!
-You will then pay large amount of money to get to your destination.
+You will then pay a large amount of money to get to your destination.
 So always check where the airport is and consider getting accommodation in the same direction or where the trains/buses coming from the airport have their stops.

 Image source: Pixaby